Exploring The Hidden Foodie Highlights Of Athens With Athens Walking Tours

 The Gyro is a popular dish which is a pita filled with a variety of goodies.
 The most popular type is pork, though you can also get chicken or vegetarian.
 That is stuffed inside the pita alongside fried, tomatoes, salad, tzatziki and onions.
 This is basically the backpacker staple meal when traveling in Greece as they can be extremely affordable and super filling.

 I absolutely loved exploring the culinary scene of Athens with Athens Walking Tours.
 It was our first full day in Greece so discovering the city through food helped us settle in and really influenced the meals we ate during the rest of our stay.
-Rather than sticking to the typical tourist joints we ventured further off the track and discovered even more delicious Greek eats.
+Rather than sticking to the typical tourist joints we ventured further off the track and discovered even more delicious Greek food.
 Also, having a local, such as Georgia, showing us around was extremely helpful as she was so knowledgeable on not just the food scene, but absolutely everything Athens.

 Convinced that Greece is your next destination?
 Book flights now with Skyscanner!